surfaceUsed/command-line-parser/README.md

 ### Overview

- created this Java library as a learning project to explore reflection.
+ I created this Java library as a learning project to explore reflection.
 It provides a simple way to parse command-line arguments and automatically map them to object fields using annotations.
 By defining parameters in a class, users can easily populate them with command-line inputs, making argument handling more intuitive and efficient.